FlameKat53/Twister-OS-Patcher/README.md

 If you're on a version that is not the previous latest (e.g. you're on 1.5 and the latest is 1.7) you WILL break your install, so it's recommened to run the tool at least once a week with cron, or every time you boot the Pi with rc.local becuase if a update is missed files will be broken.
 Also do NOT run this on Raspberry Pi OS becuase it will BREAK too.
 It is fine if you run the latest patch multiple times.

 # Install
-`cd ~/Downloads && wget https://github.com/FlameKat53/TwisterOS-Updater/blob/master/install.sh && ./install.sh`
+`cd ~/Downloads && wget https://raw.githubusercontent.com/FlameKat53/TwisterOS-Updater/master/install.sh && chmod +x ./install.sh &&./install.sh`

 # Automatically Patch
 Run the following command to run the script once every 3 days